va3jfl/PCem-WebAssembly/README.md

 models are labelled by emulation cost in the editor ("demanding" from 60 MHz, "very demanding" from 120 MHz), and a machine that can't sustain real time tells you so once and points at the fix, instead of silently stuttering.
-Cycle-paced emulation is expensive by design — if a model runs below 100% on your hardware, pick a lower one; that is the machine your browser can actually be.
+Cycle-paced emulation is expensive by design.
+If a model runs below 100% on your hardware, pick a lower one; that is the machine your browser can actually be.